What is an Adult Day Care Center?

-According to the National Adult Day Care Services Association, the average age of the adult day center care recipient is 72, with about 2/3 being women.
-Thirty-five percent of the adult day center care recipients live with an adult child, and 20% with a spouse who is providing care at home either themselves or with paid care services.
+According to the National Adult Day Care Services Association, the average age of an adult day care center care recipient is 72, with about 2/3 being women.
+Thirty-five percent of the adult day care center care recipients live with an adult child, and 20% with a spouse who is providing care at home either themselves or with paid care services.

 - needs help and structure their daily activities.

 - is unable to be safely left alone at home.

 - is living with someone who works outside the home or who is frequently away from home for other reasons.

 - is living with someone who is unable to physically or mentally provide the care and supervision required.